Juris Doctor (JD) Requirements

 - Legal Research Methodologies (1 credit for year; posted to spring semester)

 - Negotiation (1 credit)

 Upper-level students fulfill the remaining 56 credit hours by tailoring their studies to fit their individual interests.
-With the exception of the upper-class writing requirement, and the required completion of an ethics and applied lawyering skills courses, students choose their own courses.
+Students may take a variety of courses to meet the upper-class writing requirement, ethics requirement, and applied lawyering / professional skills experiential units requirements.
 Faculty members and administrators provide guidance about course selection.
-Students are encouraged to take courses from the following areas: clinical education & trial advocacy program; corporate, commercial & business law; intellectual property; and international law.

 NOTE: Effective with the JD class entering Fall 2016 who will graduate in Spring 2019, there is a 6-unit maximum on the number of 1 unit IWCs (Intensive Weekend Courses) and 1 unit Intersession courses any JD may count toward their total Law units.
 The 1 unit Negotiation course is a first-year course requirement and is not included in this 6 unit limit.

 For a list of current course offerings that fulfill various requirements, consult the university Course Listings at: https://courses.wustl.edu/Semester/Listing.aspx

 For Applied Lawyering / Professional Skills Courses (ALPS) - experiential credit, seminar or Ethics courses, search under Law course Attributes.